EnterpriseDB/tpa/docs/src/sysctl_values.md

 ```

 Values you specify take precedence over any TPA default
 values for that variable.
-First add the settings to
+TPA first adds the settings to
-`sysctl.conf`, each on its own line.
-Then load them with `sysctl -p`.
+`sysctl.conf` line-by-line, and finally loaded them with `sysctl -p`.
 Docker and lxd instances don't support setting sysctl values, so TPA
 skips this step for those platforms.